-Grand Prismatic Spring is the largest hot spring in the United States, and the third largest in the world, located in the Midway Meyer Basin.
+Grand Prismatic Spring is the largest hot spring in the United States, and the third-largest in the world, located in the Midway Meyer Basin.
 This spring is one of my favorite places to see and visit.
-With it’s rainbow of colors, its definitely a site to see.
+With its rainbow of colors, it’s definitely a sight to see.

 This is a place that you will be able to come back to time and time again and The view will never get old!

-Of course a trip to Yellowstone isn’t complete without seeing Old Faithful.
-Old Faithful is the worlds most famous geyser that erupts multiple times a day with the eruptions lasting anywhere between 1.5 to 5 min and varies in height from 100-180 feet.
+Of course, a trip to Yellowstone isn’t complete without seeing Old Faithful.
+Old Faithful is the world’s most famous geyser that erupts multiple times a day with the eruptions lasting anywhere between 1.5 to 5 min and varies in height from 100-180 feet.
 When you first arrive take a quick visit to the visitor center where they post their prediction for the next eruption, making it easier to plan your time.
-The viewing area is great with ample space and bench seating to watch the grand show!
+The viewing area is great with ample space and benches to sit and watch the grand show!

 The Old Faithful area is huge and a great place to explore if you have time.
 There are shops, cafes and the Old Faithful Inn which is an amazing place to see.
 We loved walking around the inside of the hotel.
 So charming and rustic.

 Upper Geyser Basin is located here as well and another fun one to see, and of course, always running into wildlife along the way!
 To this day if you ask Beckham about his trip to Yellowstone, he will tell you that he saw a bison peeing in the river!!!
 Haha!
 Funny the things kids remember.

 I have to say I love all of Yellowstone but the location of West Thumb Geyser Basin is beautiful!
 It overlooks Yellowstone Lake and is just such a pretty setting with the lake and all the turquoise-colored geysers!